jacopotediosi/OctoPrint-Telegram/README.md

 **`/togglepause`** - Pause/resume the current print.

+**`/home`** - Home the printer print head.

 **`/con`** - Connect/disconnect printer.
 Choose between auto connect, use defaults to connect or manual connect (select port/baudrate/printer profile).
 You are also able to change the connection defaults and turn auto connect on/off.

 **`/upload`** - You can just send a gcode file or a zip file to the bot to save it in upload folder of Octoprint.
 If you send this command, the bot will tell you the same :) NOTE: This will NOT work in groups.

-**`/sys`** - Execute Octoprint System Comamnds you defined in *config.yaml*.
+**`/sys`** - Execute Octoprint System Commands you defined in *config.yaml*.
 If a confirmation is defined for the system command, it will be displayed before execution.
 See [Octoprint documentation](http://docs.octoprint.org/en/master/configuration/config_yaml.html#system) for details on setting up system commands.
 There is also a [plugin](http://plugins.octoprint.org/plugins/systemcommandeditor/) for doing this.

 **`/ctrl`** - Use self defined controls from Octoprint.
 Only plain controls (without input or output) will be used.
 If a confirmation is defined for the control, it will be displayed before execution.
 See [Octoprint documentation](http://docs.octoprint.org/en/master/configuration/config_yaml.html#controls) for details on setting up controls.
 There is also a [plugin](http://plugins.octoprint.org/plugins/customControl/) for doing this.